mvolkmann/blog/src/flutter.md

 To cause them to be dismissed if a user taps outside them, pass the `barrierDismissible` argument with a value of `true`.

-Dialogs created with the `showDatePicker` and `showDatePickerRange` functions are always dismissed if a user taps outside them.
+Dialogs created with the `showDatePicker`, `showDatePickerRange`, and `showTimePicker` functions are always dismissed if a user taps outside them.
 They do not take a `barrierDismissible` argument, so this behavior cannot be changed.